claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Corporate Executive
       - Executive Coach
       - Non-Profit
+  - bio: >-
-  - bio: "Dr. Jeffrey Kuhn is a distinguished thinker, author, advisor, educator, and speaker with expertise uniquely positioned at the intersection of strategy, innovation and growth, and organizational renewal—the work of strategic leadership.
-He is a globally recognized thought leader and master teacher with deep intellectual substance and craft derived from decades of scholarly research and practical experience working with the world’s leading firms.\r\n\n\rDr.
-Kuhn’s research, teaching, and advisory work center on helping senior business leaders develop the capacity to think and lead strategically in dynamic market environments undergoing profound change.
-His unique immersive learning methodologies and insightful frameworks help senior leaders overcome the forces of short-termism and incrementalism to think broadly and imaginatively beyond the boundaries of the core business and unlock new market growth.\r\n\n\rDr.
-Kuhn has advised market-leading firms in a wide range of industries around the world and taught in corporate leadership development programs for Booz Allen Hamilton, Boeing, SAP, Chubb, Deloitte, Johnson & Johnson, SunPower, Novartis, Sanofi, KaiserPermanente, and The Ritz Carlton.\r\n\n\rDr.
-Kuhn’s research and writings on strategic mindsets and dynamic capabilities have garnered worldwide acclaim.
-He has published numerous articles on strategy, executive leadership, and organizational renewal and is the author of Beyond the Mirage: Strategic Leadership in the New Market Landscape. \r\n\n\rHe holds a doctorate in adult and organizational learning from Columbia University, and has served on the faculty of Columbia Business School, and Teachers College, Columbia University, and as a guest lecturer at The Wharton School and The U.S. Naval Postgraduate School.
+      Dr. Jeffrey Kuhn is a distinguished thinker, author, advisor, educator, and speaker with expertise uniquely positioned at the intersection of strategy, innovation and growth, and organizational renewal—the work of strategic leadership.
+He is a globally recognized thought leader and master teacher with deep intellectual substance and craft derived from decades of scholarly research and practical experience working with the world’s leading firms.

+      Dr. Kuhn’s research, teaching, and advisory work center on helping senior business leaders develop the capacity to think and lead strategically in dynamic market environments undergoing profound change.
+His unique immersive learning methodologies and insightful frameworks help senior leaders overcome the forces of short-termism and incrementalism to think broadly and imaginatively beyond the boundaries of the core business and unlock new market growth.

+      Dr. Kuhn has advised market-leading firms in a wide range of industries around the world and taught in corporate leadership development programs for Booz Allen Hamilton, Boeing, SAP, Chubb, Deloitte, Johnson & Johnson, SunPower, Novartis, Sanofi, KaiserPermanente, and The Ritz Carlton.

+      Dr. Kuhn's research and writings on strategic capacity and dynamic capabilities have garnered worldwide acclaim.
+He has published numerous articles on enterprise strategy, executive leadership, and organizational renewal, and has book under development on strategic leadership in dynamic market environments (LID Publishing, 2019).

+      He holds a doctorate in adult and organizational learning from Columbia University, and has served on the faculty of Columbia Business School, and Teachers College, Columbia University, and as a guest lecturer at The Wharton School and The U.S. Naval Postgraduate School.
 He is a founding member of the London-based Strategic Management Forum and a Fellow at the Royal Society of Arts.
-In 2017, Dr. Kuhn was inducted into Marshall Goldsmith 100 Coaches. \r\n\n\rDr.
-Kuhn is a former corporate executive and professional bassist.
-In his spare time, he is an internationally-ranked competitive road cyclist."
+In 2017, Dr. Kuhn was inducted into Marshall Goldsmith 100 Coaches.

+      Dr. Kuhn is a former corporate executive and professional bassist.
+In his spare time, he is an internationally-ranked competitive road cyclist.
     coachName: Jeffrey Khun
     jobTitle: >-
       Distinguished thinker, author, advisor, educator, and speaker on strategic